Sarathrsk03/crypto_Exp-10-Python/readMe.md

 Copy the content's to the newly created directory

-python3 -m venv env // Creates a new virtual python environmenmt
+python3 -m venv env // Creates a new virtual python environment
+                or
+python -m venv env

 source venv/bin/activate // To activate the virtual python environment